 About Social Planning & Research

 Social planning, which is planning for the social wellbeing of the community, is undertaken by community groups, committees, service agencies and all levels of government.
-City Social Planning staff work with community members, advisory committees, stakeholder organizations, and government partners, based on their respective mandates, to further the social well-being of Richmond residents.
+City Social Planning and Research staff work with community members, advisory committees, stakeholder organizations, and government partners, based on their respective mandates, to further the social well-being of Richmond residents.

 In carrying out this function, staff: